Phase Diversity Electro-optic Sampling: A new approach to single-shot terahertz waveform recording: Results

-The setup, based on the single EO channel detection~\cite{steffen2019compact}, is depicted schematically in Figure~\ref{fig:XFEL_setup}.
-The EO setup is located just after the second bunch compressor, where the electron bunches {have a beam energy of 700~MeV and a typical RMS duration in the 200~fs range at a charge of 250 pC}.
-See Methods for details.
+The setup, based on the single EO channel detection~\cite{steffen2020compact}, is depicted schematically in Figure~\ref{fig:XFEL_setup}.
+The EO setup, {destined to record the Coulomb field versus time}, is located just after the second bunch compressor, where the electron bunches {have a beam energy of 700~MeV and a typical RMS duration in the 200~fs range at a charge of 250 pC}. {The distance $d$ between the laser and the electron bunch is of the order of 5~mm which corresponds to a time resolution limit $\tau_R^{Coulomb}$ in the $30$~fs range for the measurement of the Coulomb field}.
+Note that, in contrast to the previous experiment, where real single-shot operation was achieved, we had here to record each polarization channel {\it successively}, due to the lack of a second {MHz line rate spectrometer} (see Methods).
+Hence the present proof-of-principle experiment is not single-shot for the moment.
+However, a relatively obvious upgrade is planned in order to achieve simultaneous recordings of the two channels.

 Results are displayed in Figure~\ref{fig:XFEL}c,d.
 Figure~\ref{fig:XFEL}c {depicts} the raw EO signals (after background subtraction and normalization), and Figure~\ref{fig:XFEL}d represents the reconstructed electric field.
-We observe a main peak, {for which the duration of $218$~fs (RMS) is in very good agreement with the design} value of the electron bunch duration at this location {and considerably shorter than measured with conventional EOSD at the same setup~\cite{steffen2019compact}}.
+We observe a main peak, {for which the duration of $218$~fs (RMS) is in very good agreement with the design} value of the electron bunch duration at this location {and considerably shorter than measured with conventional spectrally decoded EO sampling at the same setup~\cite{steffen2020compact}}.
 The smaller negative peak can be attributed to a wakefield following the electron bunch, but the precise interpretation will be subject of further investigations.
 Typical examples are displayed in Figures~\ref{fig:XFEL}e,f.
 This measurement system can now be used to perform bunch-by-bunch high resolution measurements of the bunch shape which is crucial information for the control of the bunch compression process.

-{As previous electro-optic sampling systems, DEOS also simultaneously measures the arrival time of the electron bunch, which is also a crucial parameter for users of the generated X-rays.
-The resolution of DEOS for this measurement is expected to be similar to standard EO sampling.
-In the present case, the arrival time jitter (Fig.~\ref{fig:XFEL}g) is measured to be $58$~fs over a bunch train, which is much lower than the bunch duration ($218$~fs~RMS), and consistent with Ref.~\cite{steffen2019compact}.
+{As previous spectrally decoded EO systems, {\DEOS} also simultaneously measures the arrival time of the electron bunch, which is also a crucial parameter for users of the generated X-rays.
+The resolution of {\DEOS} for this measurement is expected to be similar to standard EO sampling.
+In the present case, the arrival time jitter (Fig.~\ref{fig:XFEL}g) is measured to be $58$~fs over a bunch train, which is much lower than the bunch duration ($218$~fs~RMS), and consistent with Ref.~\cite{steffen2020compact}.